antublue/test-engine/MANUAL.md

 | `@TestEngine.AfterAll`         | no     | method | no       | `public void afterAll();`                                                                                                                                                          |
 | `@TestEngine.Conclude`         | no     | method | no       | `public void conclude();`                                                                                                                                                          |

+Annotated methods are execute via an inheritance model (superclass methods before subclass methods) except for `@TestEngine.ArgumentSupplier`
+- `@TestEngine.ArgumentSupplier` is resolved subclass then superclass.

 Reference the [Design](https://github.com/antublue/test-engine#design) for the test engine execution flow.

 **Notes**